 There are a number of different common viruses and illnesses that seniors are more prone to than others.
-One of these very common viruses is the stomach flu.
+One of these very common viruses is the stomach flu or viral gastroenteritis.
+It’s not cause by the influenza virus.
+It is caused by eating contaminated food or water or coming into contact with someone who has the virus.
 It is a very contagious illness and one that seniors are very susceptible to as seniors often have a more compromised immune system and are more susceptible to issues such as this.

 The flu virus includes symptoms such as nausea, vomiting, diarrhea, stomach pain and severe dehydration.
-Many seniors also suffer from a fever.
-This stomach flu, also known as Norovirus, is very contagious and often spreads not only among the elderly, but in places like senior living and healthcare facilities where there are lots of seniors living in one area.
+Many seniors also suffer from fever.
+This stomach flu can be caused by either Rotovirus or Norovirus,? and is very contagious and often spreads not only among the elderly but in places like senior living and healthcare facilities where there are lots of seniors living in one area.

 The Norovirus is very contagious, but there are a few ways that seniors can avoid the stomach flu and help put up better defenses against this illness.

 - Norovirus is typically spread by eating contaminated food or touching contaminated surfaces and then putting their hands in their mouths.
 With this in mind, washing your hands and avoiding putting your hands near your mouth is your best line of defense.
 This means washing with warm soap and water.